Welcome to CWRU Astronomy

 CWRU Astronomy is a community of active researchers and educators, with research strengths in the fields of galaxy formation and evolution, stellar chemical abundances, and telescope instrumentation and design.

 We offer graduate and undergraduate degree programs, and host a series of public talks for the general public.
-Come inside and learn more about our on-going research, our faculty, staff, and students, and all the new things happening in CWRU Astronomy.
+Learn more about our ongoing research, our faculty, staff, and students, and all the new things happening in CWRU Astronomy.

 The CWRU Department of Astronomy stands in solidarity with our Black colleagues and fellow citizens across the United States in expressing what should be a clear moral absolute: that people of color should enjoy the same freedoms as other Americans to life, liberty, and the pursuit of happiness.
 We condemn the de facto system of racial oppression that leads to pervasive police brutality up to and including the extrajudicial murders of Black Americans like George Floyd and far too many others.